DGCA-Aligned AME Training

 The holder of this License can work as an AME on a Helicopter fitted with a Piston Engine.

-A Category B3 license holder is authorised to issue certificates of release to service (CRS) and act as B3 support staff for the maintenance performed on the Aeroplane structure, engine, mechanical and electrical systems.
-This includes conducting simple tests on avionic systems to verify their serviceability and not requiring any troubleshooting.
-The License covers piston-engine, non-pressurized aeroplanes with a maximum take-off mass of 2,000 kg and below.
+This includes conducting simple tests on avionics systems to verify serviceability without troubleshooting.
+The license covers piston-engine, non-pressurized aeroplanes with a maximum take-off mass of 2,000 kg or below.

-Category C License holder to issue certificates of release to service (CRS) after base maintenance for an aircraft of the type endorsed on the License.
-The privileges apply to the aircraft in its entirety, including all systems.
+A Category C license holder is authorized to issue Certificates of Release to Service (CRS) after base maintenance for an aircraft type endorsed on the license.

 Directorate General of Civil Aviation (DGCA) license benefits